Meg Campbell: Work

 Campbell's first published poem was "Solitary Confinement" in 1978 in the New Zealand Listener.
 At this time she was beginning to recover from her depression.
 Her first collection of poetry The Way Back (1981) won the PEN Best First Book Award for poetry.
 She published four further collections during her lifetime, and was featured in the collection How Things Are (1996) along with three other New Zealand poets.
+Campbell and Maxine Montgomery were also involved with editing Kapiti Poems nos.
+1-7, from 1983-1994.

 Campbell died at home in Pukerua Bay in 2007.
 Her final collection, Poems Adrift, was published one day after her death.
 In 2008 her husband edited and published a collection of poems written by each of them titled It's Love, Isn't It?
 They had agreed before their death that they would publish a collection together; reviewer Graham Brazier said their "poems of enduring love have a truly timeless quality".

 Her personal papers, including early drafts of her poems, are held by the National Library of New Zealand.

+Her work appears in anthologies of New Zealand poetry including The Penguin Book of New Zealand Verse (1985), An Anthology of New Zealand Poetry in English (1997), Essential New Zealand Poems (2001) and Essential New Zealand Poems: Facing the Empty Page (2014).